jwizard-bot/jwizard-web/README.md

 > NOTE: Alternatively you can run selected project via prepared Webstorm run configuration.

+## Contributing

+We welcome contributions from the community!
+Please read our [CONTRIBUTING](./CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License

 This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.